AbdurrahmanOdusanya/TSA-Fleet-Performance-Operations-Analytics/README.md

 - **Filter context is everything in DAX.** The same formula can return completely different results depending on what visual or slicer is active — and that's by design.
 - **Insights without context are noise.** "168 incidents" means nothing.
 "168 incidents across 85,000 trips, 63 of which were preventable, concentrated in two cities" is a business finding.
 - **The visual-level filter is your friend.** Not every data quality fix belongs in Power Query.
 Sometimes preserving model integrity means filtering at the report layer.
-- **Dashboard design is part of the analysis.** A well-organized, navigable, visually consistent dashboard is not decoration — it determines whether the insights get read or ignored.
+- **Dashboard design is part of the analysis.** A well-organized, navigable, visually consistent dashboard is not decoration, it determines whether the insights get read or ignored.

 ---